portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.4_en.md

 #### Configuring Queue Agents (members)

-By clicking the “**Members**” tab, you can select the agents for the call queue.
+By clicking the “**Members**” tab, you can select the agents for the call queue, the queue manager will never receive calls from the queue.